 Creating a Brand Style Guide

-A brand style guide ensures that all visual and written materials maintain a consistent look and feel.
+A brand style guide, also known as brand guidelines, ensures consistency in both visual and messaging frameworks across all brand touchpoints.
 It serves as a reference for anyone creating content for your brand.
 Your guide should include details on logo usage, color codes, font styles, and guidelines for images and graphics.

 Implementing Your Brand Visual Identity Across Various Channels